 In 2017 the Group made its largest acquisition in HB Reavis history with acquisition of One Waterloo in London, in a prominent South Bank location next to the Waterloo station.
-In 2019, the project had received a permit enabling development of almost 120,000 sqm of office scheme for the projected Gross Development Value of EUR 2.3 billion.
-Our aim, after optimising the permit, is to commence construction of the new scheme in 2020 and delivery in 2024-2025, subject to Covid-19 emergency situation development.
-The Group has also an acquired additional land plot in 2018, in London, UK, aiming to develop a project called Bloom over the course of 2019-2021 with expected Gross Development Value of EUR 265 million.
-In February 2020 the Group had secured another project for the pipeline in London, called Worship square, with planned completion in 2023 and projected Gross Development Value of EUR 240 million.
+In 2019, the project had received a permit enabling development of over 120,000 sqm of office scheme for the projected Gross Development Value of EUR 2.4 billion.
+Our aim is to commence construction of the new scheme in 2022 and delivery in 2026-2027, subject to Covid-19 emergency situation development.
+The Group has also an acquired additional land plot in 2018, in London, UK, aiming to develop a project called Bloom over the course of 2019-2021 with expected Gross Development Value of EUR 260 million.
+In February 2020 the Group had secured another project for the pipeline in London, called Worship square, with planned completion in 2023 and projected Gross Development Value of EUR 242 million.

 With respect to Group's expansion to Germany, two acquisition opportunities have been secured in 2018.
-In Berlin, District project (Prenzlauer Hoefe) is under construction since 12/2018, with expected delivery by mid-2021; Gross Development Value shall reach about EUR 370 million.
-A land plot in Dresden, Germany, has been added into the portfolio in 07/2018, the scheme design is under preparation.
+In Berlin, District project is under construction since 12/2018, with expected delivery by end of 2021; Gross Development Value shall reach about EUR 378 million.
+A land plot in Dresden, Germany, has been added into the portfolio in 07/2019, the scheme design is under preparation.

 One project has been delivered in Bratislava, Slovakia, in 2019: Nivy Tower was completed in 12/2019.
-As of the date of preparation of these consolidated financial statements, construction of Bloom, London, UK, Forest and Varso projects, both in Warsaw, Poland, District, Berlin, Germany, Stanica Nivy in Bratislava, Slovakia and Agora projects in Budapest, Hungary is ongoing.
+Agora Tower and Hub projects in Budapest, Hungary, have been completed over the summer 2020 and were handed over to tenants.
+Varso I and Varso II buildings in Warsaw, Poland have been handed over to tenants during the first half of 2020.
+As of the date of preparation of these consolidated financial statements, construction of Bloom, London, UK, Forest Tower and Varso Tower projects, both in Warsaw, Poland, District, Berlin, Germany, Stanica Nivy in Bratislava, Slovakia are in progress.